 - There are insufficient studies which compare differing methods of chest drain clearance to support or refute the relative efficacy of the various techniques in preventing cardiac tamponade.
 The need to manipulate chest drains can neither be supported nor refuted by results from RCTs.

 - The optimal time to remove drains after total joint arthroplasty is 24 hours.

 - Drain use after elective laparoscopic cholecystectomy increases wound infection rates and delays hospital discharge.
-We could not find evidence to support the use of drain after laparoscopic cholecystectomy or open cholecystectomy.
+Evidence to support the use of drain after the following procedures could not be found:

 - Evidence for drains reducing infection and haematoma formation after breast surgery is inconsistent.

 - Many gastrointestinal operations can be performed safely without prophylactic drainage.
 Drains should be omitted after hepatic, colonic or rectal resection with primary anastomosis and appendectomy for any stage of appendicitis.

 A retrospective review found that even the complicated appendicitis (with secondary peritonitis and sepsis) in the modern era of antibiotics does not necessitate the use of prophylactic drain placement which, at times, may even prove counterproductive.

 - Prophylactic drainage is indicated after oesophageal resection and total gastrectomy.
 For many other gastrointestinal procedures (especially involving the upper gastrointestinal tract) there is a need for more research to clarify the value of prophylactic drainage.

 - There is insufficient evidence showing that routine drainage after colorectal anastomoses prevents anastomotic and other complications.
 Damage may be caused by mechanical pressure or suction and drains may even induce an anastomotic leak.